-Marijuana stocks are becoming more popular as more states legalize it and they become readily available for investors.
+Marijuana stocks are becoming more popular as more states legalize the medical and recreational use of the drug.
 In fact, you can now even invest in marijuana stocks through a normal brokerage account.
-However, just like any other type of stock, these can be risky, even if market growth is encouraging.
-If you need help investing in marijuana stocks or any other investments, consider working with a local financial advisor.
+However, just like any other type of stock, marijuana stocks can be risky, even if market growth is encouraging.
+That’s because stocks are typically some of the most dangerous investments since companies can be quite volatile.
+If you need help investing in marijuana stocks, consider working with a local financial advisor.

 How to Invest in Marijuana Stocks